Whatever kind of food you are craving, you are sure to find it in Manchester.

 Old favourite Chinatown is packed to the brim with a delightful mix of upmarket eateries around the main square, and great value for money buffets.
 You can expect to come across a number of excellent Japanese, Korean and Malaysian restaurants in Manchester too.

 One of Manchester’s specialities, along with an exciting nightlife, is casual bar food of the delicious variety!
 Barely a week goes by without a new relaxing dining venue or pop-up bar opening, so you will never be short of options when on the lookout for something tasty and affordable.
-Pale & Ale, Almost Famous and Byron Burger are big hits with the student community, along with a range of other pizza and burger joints.
+Pie & Ale, Almost Famous and Byron Burger are big hits with the student community, along with a range of other pizza and burger joints.

 Cafes and Coffee Shops